-That said, eating a wider variety of fruits and vegetables might be an effective strategy for eating a greater amount of fruits and vegetables (20).
+That said, eating a greater variety of fruits and vegetables might be an effective strategy for eating a greater quantity (18).

 How many fruits and vegetables should you eat each day?

-One large meta-analysis of 95 studies concluded that 600 – 800 grams (approx. 1.5 – 2.0 lbs.) of fruits and vegetables per day is the point at which the benefits of eating more start to plateau (21).
+One large meta-analysis of 95 studies concluded that 600 – 800 grams (approx. 1.5 – 2.0 lbs.) of fruits and vegetables per day appears to be the point at which the benefits of eating more start to plateau (19).

-This is around eight to ten servings per day.
+This equates to around eight to ten servings per day.

-Another smaller, but more recent, meta-analysis of 26 studies concluded that only 400 grams (approx. 1.0 lb.) – 160 g. of fruit and 240 g. of vegetables, specifically – per day might be the point of diminishing returns (22).
+Another smaller, but more recent, meta-analysis of 26 studies concluded that only 400 grams (approx. 1.0 lb.) per day might be the point of diminishing returns (20).

 This would be around five servings – two of fruit and three of vegetables – per day.

-Don’t forget to explore and experiment to find an approach that works for you.
+Don’t forget to explore and experiment to find what works for you.